Opti-Clear Side Effects

 Generic Name: tetrahydrozoline ophthalmic

-Note: This page contains side effects data for the generic drug tetrahydrozoline ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Opti-Clear.
+Note: This document contains side effect information about tetrahydrozoline ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Opti-Clear.

 For the Consumer